Skip to content

 As a counsellor, you could use different types of therapy to:

-• agree what will be covered in sessions and keep records
+• discuss and agree what to cover in sessions

 • build trust with a client in person, online or over the phone

-• help your client to talk about their feelings, see things clearer and find ways to cope
+• help your client to talk about their feelings, see things more clearly and find ways to cope

 • empathise but challenge when necessary